Camponotus consobrinus – Australia

 Description

-Camponotus consobrinus is a species selected for its attractiveness in breeding thanks to an impressive size and an ease of breeding clearly superior to European Camponotus.
-Its development is rapid and wintering is not essential (slight drop in temperature possible in the fall).
-Its coloring is superb, combining black and orange.
+Camponotus consobrinus is a species selected for its appeal in captivity thanks to its impressive size and significantly easier husbandry compared to European Camponotus species.
+It develops rapidly and overwintering is not essential (a slight drop in temperature is possible in the autumn).
+Its coloration is superb, combining black and orange.

-Easy to feed, it likes sweet liquids, aphid honeydew and insects that it hunts with formic acid.
+Easy to feed, it appreciates sweet liquids, aphid honeydew and insects which it hunts with formic acid.

-Broodless queen (recent swarming), laying expected in the coming weeks.
-Do not feed the queen before the birth of the first workers.
-Place the queen around 27°C during the day.
+Queen without brood (recent swarming), laying expected in the coming weeks.
+Do not feed the queen until the first workers emerge.
+Place the queen at around 27°C during the day.

-There is an important polymorphism with small minor workers of about 5mm and major workers of 14 to 15mm long which appear in the more developed colonies, with a massive and powerful head to defend the nest.
-The queen can occasionally reach 20mm in length, which greatly exceeds the largest European species!
+Significant polymorphism is observed, with small minor workers of approximately 5mm and major workers of 14 to 15mm in length appearing in more developed colonies, possessing a massive and powerful head to defend the nest.
+The queen can occasionally reach 20mm in length, far exceeding the largest European species!

-Camponotus consobrinus thrives easily when the temperature is 27°C. She grows in a nest with low to medium humidity and our artificial anthills suit her very well, with possibly an adaptation of the height of the rooms and the installation of the queen by the feeding area due to her size.
+Camponotus consobrinus thrives easily when the temperature is 27°C. It grows in a nest with low to medium humidity and our artificial ant farms are very suitable for it, possibly with an adaptation of the height of the chambers and the installation of the queen by the feeding area due to her size.

-In addition, the addition of an external feeding area (Observation Area type) is recommended for this species which likes to explore a large area in search of food.
+In addition, the addition of an external feeding area (such as an Observation Area) is recommended for this species, which enjoys exploring a large area in search of food.

 Camponotus consobrinus in its natural environment:

-Camponotus consobrinus is endemic to Australia, common in southeastern forests.
-Exploration on the ground is done at all hours but it goes out in particular at nightfall and uses pheromone trails, but also public transport (one worker carries another) or tandem (one worker guides a line of followers in contact by the antennae).
+Camponotus consobrinus is a species endemic to Australia, common in the forests of the southeast.
+Ground exploration takes place at all hours but it comes out particularly at dusk and uses pheromone trails, but also collective transport (one worker carries another) or tandem (one worker guides a line of followers in contact by antennae).

-Often in competition with Iridomyrmex purpureus in the slightly drier regions where it also ventures, this species has the technique of burying the entrance of the opposing nest under stones in order to prevent them from coming out during their search for food.
-When fighting, Camponotus consobrinus can assume a threatening stance by raising its abdomen before attacking with its mandibles.
-They can also spray the opponent with formic acid.
-Without great danger for humans, the bite of the soldiers can still be very painful and it is essential not to let the workers approach the eyes to protect themselves from formic acid.
+Often competing with Iridomyrmex purpureus in the slightly drier regions where it also ventures, this species uses the technique of burying the entrance to the opposing nest under stones to prevent them from leaving while foraging.
+During fights, Camponotus consobrinus can assume a threatening posture by raising its abdomen before attacking with its mandibles.
+It can also spray its opponent with formic acid.
+While not particularly dangerous to humans, the bite of the soldiers can still be very painful, and it is essential to keep the workers away from your eyes to protect yourself from the formic acid.

-Camponotus consobrinus digs its nest in all types of ground, in the ground, wood or under stones.
-The chambers are approximately 1cm high.
+Camponotus consobrinus digs its nest in all types of terrain, in the ground, wood or under stones.
+The chambers are about 1cm high.

-Campontus consobrinus cocoons were also part of the Aboriginal diet.
+The cocoons of Campontus consobrinus were also part of the Aboriginal diet.

 _______________________________________________________________